 Housing & Meals

 During a session, artists live on campus in modern, rustic cabins.
-Options include single or double occupancy rooms with shared or private baths.
+Housing options include single or double occupancy rooms with shared or private baths.

 For shared rooms, artists may request a particular roommate or have Watershed assign them a roommate.
 Please contact us if you have individual questions about roommate assignments and options.

-Typically, three to five resident artists share an all-gender bathroom.
+Up to six artists may share an all-gender bathroom.
 Bathroom facilities have locks on the doors and can be used by one individual at a time, much like a bathroom in a home.

-Rooms are furnished with twin beds.
+Built in the early 2000’s, the cabins are occupied seasonally.
+Some are equipped with radiant floor heat.
+All have screened windows that open and close but are not air conditioned.
+Watershed provides fans for resident artists to use during hot stretches.
+Rooms are furnished with twin beds, mattress pads, and pillows.
 When feasible, participating artists should bring their own sheets, blankets and/or comforters.
 Those who need to rent bedding may do so for a fee of $25.
-Watershed provides mattress pads and pillows.
-All rooms have armoires and additional storage for clothing and personal belongings.
+All rooms have armoires for storing clothing and personal belongings.

 Watershed staff do their best to accommodate residents artists’ housing preferences but single rooms and private bathrooms are limited.

 We source much of our food from nearby organic farms and strive to serve healthy, seasonal meals.
-For those with dietary restrictions, the Watershed kitchen can prepare vegetarian, gluten free and/or dairy free meals with advance notice.
+Abundant vegetables and salads are available at nearly every lunch and dinner.
+For those with dietary restrictions, the Watershed kitchen can prepare vegetarian and gluten free meals with advance notice.
 Please note any special dietary needs on your application.
+Those with additional dietary needs that cannot always be accommodated by the kitchen may supply their own supplementary food.
+Storage is available in the artist refrigerator and pantry.